 Once you create an account, you’re prompted to choose one of the 25 mobile-responsive templates.
 They look modern, but variety is limited when compared with the template selection from other website builders, like Wix.

-Odoo offers some beneficial advanced features in addition to the basics.
-There’s a link tracking feature that measures the success of your marketing campaigns, an integrated email marketing tool, and a “multi-websites” feature that allows you to create different websites for the same company or different companies, to best serve your customers through one account.
+In addition to the basics, Odoo provides several useful advanced features.
+You’ll find a link tracking feature that measures the success of your marketing campaigns, an integrated email marketing tool, and a “multi-websites” feature that enables you to create multiple websites for the same company or different companies, all managed through a single account.

 Not all of Odoo’s features are free.
 If you want advanced features, you’ll find them in the “Apps” section.
 There are 65 to choose from, but most of them will cost you.